owaits/ScreenMonkey.Help/reference/clipTypes/LiveVideoSnapshotClip.md

 ![](../../images/clip-live-video-snapshot.png)

-*Note* The list of devices shown will depend on the physical hardware available on your computer.
+*Note:* The list of devices shown will depend on the physical hardware available on your computer.

 Click to choose the device you wish to capture on the left side of the dialog, then click OK.
+A newclip will appear on the dashboard.

 You may want to assign this clip to a [layer](../layers.md) that is different than the layer your [Live Video](LiveVideoClip.md) feed is on.